alinix1/primary-care-shortage-analysis/README.md

 - PCP shortages correlate more strongly with chronic disease than hospitalizations (diabetes r=0.39 vs hospitalization r=0.18), suggesting shortages drive worse disease management over time.

-**Triple burden counties are concentrated in the rural South and Appalachia**
+**Triple burden counties are concentrated in the Deep South and rural Midwest**

 **Scale of the problem is significant**

-- Findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile averaged __ excess preventable stays above the national average.
+- Findings point to 2,599 HPSA-designated counties, 671 counties with high disease burden, and counties in the highest shortage quartile averaged ~261 excess preventable stays above the national average.

 ## Data Sources